 When we spoke to other hosting providers, like Bluehost, they told us that their more expensive plans still host the same large number of sites per server.
 The differences between cheaper and more expensive plans are a few features and resource usage limit.

 It should be noted that SiteGround also has a special offer for students at a very attractive price, as well as a program for educators.
-These plans offer the same great SiteGround performance at a fraction of the cost as this hosting provider does it’s best to support academia in any way they can.
+These plans offer the same great SiteGround performance at a fraction of the cost as this hosting provider does its best to support academia in any way it can.

-They also don’t offer a trial, but they do have a 30-day money back guarantee, during which you can get your money back with no questions asked.
+SiteGround doesn’t offer a trial, but they do have a 30-day money-back guarantee, during which you can get your money back with no questions asked.

 User Interface – SiteGround shifted from cPanel to their in house newly built control panel called Site Tools.

 SiteGround was using cPanel until I was just about to finish publishing this review.
 They made an announcement about their new control panel called Site Tools and I had to change the review to address this new change.